CraftAcademyLabs/ca_course/ionic/the_back-end.md

 There are plenty of settings you can add to enhance security of your application.
 Read about it in the `rack-cors` and `devise_token_auth` gem documentation.

 ###Testing with RSpec

 We will be using request specs to test our api endpoints.

 Let's create a dummy endpoint just to make sure everything is okay in terms of security settings.

-In your `routes.rb` create an API namespece and add V0 within it.
+In your `routes.rb` create an API namespace and add `V0` within it.

 !FILENAME config/routes.rb
 ```ruby